 Divided into six parts, representing key stages in your progression from pre-join programmes (where appropriate), to initial training and then confirmation

-Deals with key policing areas, such as stop, search and entry; attending crime scenes; public order and anti-social behaviour; and sexual offences; as well as brand new content covering cybercrime
+Deals with key policing areas, such as stop, search, and entry; attending crime scenes; public order and anti-social behaviour; sexual offences; and cybercrime

-Leads you through topics, covering theory, discussion, and practice while developing skills of analysis, problem solving, and forms of reasoning
+Leads you through each topic, covering theory, discussion, and practice while helping you to develop skills of analysis, problem solving, and forms of reasoning

 The author team has been expanded to include contributors from a wider pool of education providers, bringing further experience and fresh perspectives and examples to the 2022 edition